MetaMask/KeyringController/README.md

 `yarn add eth-keyring-controller`

 This library uses the Node.js `events` API.
-If you are using this library outside of a Node.js context, ensure that you have a polyfill for the `events` API (this is built-in to bundlers such as `webpack` and `browserify`).
+If you are using this library outside of a Node.js context, ensure that you have a polyfill for the `events` API (this is built-in to `browserify`).

 ## Usage